FoonieMagus/ApeironBattleDemo_IssueList/README.md

 1. [Tracking of Public Bugs](https://github.com/FoonieMagus/ApeironBattleDemo_IssueList/issues): This repository provides a platform for tracking and reporting any bugs found in the Battle Demo.

-2. [Bug Submission](https://github.com/FoonieMagus/ApeironBattleDemo_IssueList/issues/new?assignees=&labels=bug&template=bug_report.yml&title=%5B%F0%9F%90%9B+Bug+Report%5D%3A+): Users can submit any newly discovered bugs for quick resolution and improvement of the demo.
+2. [Bug Submission](https://github.com/FoonieMagus/ApeironBattleDemo_IssueList/issues/new?assignees=&labels=bug&template=bug_report.yml&title=%5B%F0%9F%90%9B+Bug+Report%5D%3A+): Users can submit any newly discovered bugs for quick resolution and demo improvement.

-3. [Questions and Help](https://github.com/FoonieMagus/ApeironBattleDemo_IssueList/issues/new?assignees=&labels=questions+and+help&template=question.yml&title=%5B%F0%9F%A4%94+Questions+and+Help%5D%3A+): This repository also provides a platform for users to ask questions and receive support regarding the demo.
+3. [Questions and Help](https://github.com/FoonieMagus/ApeironBattleDemo_IssueList/issues/new?assignees=&labels=questions+and+help&template=question.yml&title=%5B%F0%9F%A4%94+Questions+and+Help%5D%3A+): This repository provides a platform for users to ask questions and receive support regarding the demo.

 4. [Feature Request](https://github.com/FoonieMagus/ApeironBattleDemo_IssueList/issues/new?assignees=&labels=feature+request&template=feature_request.yml&title=%5B%F0%9F%8D%AD+Feature+Request%5D%3A+): Users can submit their feature requests to the developers and contribute to the ongoing development and improvement of the Battle Demo.